Elias-Arbash/Electrolyzers-HSI/README.md

 ### Requirements

-Install the libraries listed in the Requirements.txt file to use the codes without errors.
+Install the libraries listed in the Requirements.txt file to use the code without errors.
 The codes require at least 1 GPU to run and handle the data.

 ### Usage